 Who is Liable?

-wet-floor-slippery-floorsWhen an accident occurs that could have been prevented with precautionary measures, the property owner is responsible for their failure to meet safety expectations.
+When an accident occurs that could have been prevented with precautionary measures, the property owner is responsible for their failure to meet safety expectations.
+A premises liability lawsuit not only helps an injured person seek justice and compensation, it may also help prevent a similar accident from happening again.

 Here are just a few situations or locations in which an injured person might have a premises liability case:

-• A construction site that does not meet safety standards
+- A construction site that does not meet safety standards.

-• Code violations in a building
+- Code violations in a building.

-• Structural defects – like broken staircases, for example
+- Structural defects – like broken staircases, for example.

-• Insufficient or negligent security
+- Insufficient or negligent security.

-• A sidewalk, parking lot, or driveway covered with snow or ice
+- A sidewalk, parking lot, or driveway covered with snow or ice.

 The person who bears responsibility in these instances varies.
 A premises liability case may be brought against the owner of a business or home, a contractor or subcontractor who fails to maintain a safe job site, or even local or state governments if the incident occurs on public property.

-If you were harmed on an incident on a sidewalk or road or in a government building, you need to know that Connecticut requires you to file a notice with the government within 90 days of the accident.
+If you were harmed in an incident on a sidewalk or road or in a government building, you need to know that Connecticut requires you to file a notice with the government within 90 days of the accident.
 Don’t delay.

 Why You Need a Connecticut Premises Liability Attorney